-People say dash is easier to use than other cryptos.
+People say Dash is easier to use than other cryptos.
 As of right now, it’s not.
-We hope it will be but today its pretty much equally difficult to use as any major crypto.
+We hope it will be but today it’s pretty much equally difficult to use as any of the major cryptocurrencies.

 Dash fans like to say that dash has a wider distribution due to stats like the top 100 dash address only hold ~14% of the money supply, compared to;

 - Ethereum 34%

 This is of limited relevance given that dash will appear more distributed than it is.
 Due to the masternode system dash whales have a strong incentive to split their holdings into separate addresses with 1000 dash each.
 This is not the case for any other major cryptos.

 The dash governance system with the treasury, DAOs and masternode voting, is the best governance model in crypto.
 However, it is not a guarantee against all possible governance problems.

 Compared to other cryptos the dash governance system is more complicated with more moving parts.
 This gives it the potential to do more.
 It also gives the potential for more governance issues as the below examples demonstrate.